craftercms/docs/source/by-role/system-admin/security/index.rst

 .. note:: SAML2 authentication cannot be configured in a chain.
 SAML2 authentication is a standalone authentication provider.

-When an authentication chain is configured, when a user logs in, Studio will try to authenticate the user using the first security provider in the chain as defined in the :ref:`studio-config-override.yaml <studio-configuration-files>` file.
+When an authentication chain is configured, when a user logs in, Studio will try to authenticate the user using the first security provider in the chain as defined in the ``studio-config-override.yaml`` file.
 If authentication fails, it will then move on to the next authentication provider in the list and try to authenticate the user again.
 It will continue moving on to the next security provider in the chain until the user is authenticated or the authentication fails.

 To setup the authentication chain, open the file ``studio-config-override.yaml`` under ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension``.
-Another way to access the ``studio-config-override.yaml`` file is by clicking on the |mainMenu| **Main Menu** from the context nav in Studio, then clicking on ``Global Config``.
+Another way to access the ``studio-config-override.yaml`` file is by clicking on the |mainMenu| **Navigation Menu** from the context nav in Studio, then clicking on ``Global Config``.

 Below is a sample configuration for the authentication chain.
 There are four authentication providers in the example below: (1) Headers Authentication (2) LDAP1 (3) LDAP2 (4) Internal database